Both/And

 Running had been my lifeline, and suddenly it was gone.

-The First Breakthrough: Understanding Food as Medicine
+The First Breakthrough: Understanding Movement & Food as Medicine

-The Three Year Pain Journey: Finding Wholeness Through Crisis
+The Pain Journey: Finding Wholeness Through Crisis

 When my running injury persisted, I tried everything.
-Massage therapists, chiropractors, physical therapists, running specialists.
+Massage therapists, chiropractors, physical therapists, running specialists, and yoga.
 I even did barefoot running for six months in Pennsylvania, partially through winter.
 Nothing worked.
 I couldn't run more than a mile without pain.
 It hurt every time I went from sitting to standing.
 Some days I couldn't rotate my torso to look over my shoulder while driving.
 The pain would fluctuate from mild to very severe over those three years.

-I wasn't interested in self actualization during this time.
+I wasn't interested in self-actualization during this time.
 I was interested in survival.

 The Holistic Physical Therapist: Everything Changes